-In the middle of the Pacific Ocean, between the equator and the eleventh parallel, lies the city of Nan Madol on the island of Pohnpei.
-Considered to be one of the greatest archeological wonders of the world, it is the only ancient city ever built atop a coral reef, and, like Easter Island, it is an engineering marvel.
+In the middle of the Pacific Ocean, between the equator and the eleventh parallel, lies the ancient city of Nan Madol.
+It is attached to the eastern coast of the island of Pohnpei.
+Considered to be one of the greatest archeological wonders of the world, it is a mysterious engineering marvel, and even experts are baffled by the mystery of the island.

-Nan Madol, which means “between spaces,” lives up to its nickname as it does seems to be lodged in between of truth and myth.
+Nan Madol, which means “between spaces,” lives up to its nickname as it does seem to be lodged in between truth and myth.
 What mainstream scholars cannot explain, locals myths can.
-Legend has it that the ruins of this ancient city, once home to a mysterious civilization, is abound with uncharted corridors that connect the man made islets, possesses tombs carrying the remains of giants, and spirits of dead Kings.
+Legend has it that the ruins of this ancient city, once home to a mysterious civilization, are abound with uncharted corridors.
+Those channels connect the man-made islets and possess tombs containing the remains of giants and spirits of dead kings.
 The locals believe that the builders used magic to transport the stones to the island.
-At first glance, the ruins seem to be under a spell, just as the legends claim and one cannot help but wonder if these relics represent a confrontation with the unknown.

 Scientific theory suggests the stones were brought from the mainland using bamboo rafts to float them across the water.
 However, in 1995 while making a documentary movie for the Discovery Channel, all attempts to transport stones weighing more than a ton in this fashion failed.

-No written records on the islands history exist and it has been kept alive by word of mouth only.
-The local practice of keeping secrets is a sacred and is one of the obstacles to learning more about their history.
-The local king Nahmwarki made a proclamation saying to all, “to disrupt the holy ground that once belonged to past rulers with supernatural powers would be breaking the law.“ In fact, he threatened the English archeologist, F.W.
+No written records on the island’s history exist and it has been kept alive by oral tradition only.
+The local practice of keeping secrets is a sacred one.
+This was one of the obstacles to learning more about their history.
+The local king Nahmwarki made a proclamation saying to all, “To disrupt the holy ground that once belonged to past rulers with supernatural powers would be breaking the law.“ In fact, he threatened the English archeologist F.W.
 Christian with capital punishment should he break the law and dig.
 Jewelry and other artifacts that were buried with the chiefs were plundered.

-On Nan Madol, archeologists are met with slim pickings of artifacts to study, and even then, face the possibility of a curse said to be cast upon those who violate the lands.
-In 1874, a shipwreck near the Marshall Islands took hundreds of crates belonging to polish anthropologist Jan Kubary, to the bottom of the ocean, and with it went much of Nan Madol history.
+There are few artifacts that remain for archeologists to study.
+Even if they did find any, they would face the possibility of a curse said to be cast upon those who violate the lands.
+In 1874, a shipwreck near the Marshall Islands took hundreds of crates belonging to Polish anthropologist Jan Kubary, to the bottom of the ocean.
+With it went much of the island’s history.

-Why would someone build a city on coral reefs that rises only five feet above water?
-Nan Madol had no food or water available on the island and the rulers depended on the “commoners” to bring them whatever they needed.
+Why would someone build a city on coral reefs that rise only five feet above water?
+There was no food or water available on the island.
+The rulers depended on the “commoners” to bring them whatever they needed.
 What was the purpose of Nan Madol?
-This question has puzzled scientists for centuries!
+This question has puzzled scientists for centuries.

-Nan Madol and Kosrae (an islet similar to Nan Madol) create a 300 mile long zone, the birthplace for typhoons and the place where they develop their strength and severity.
-They soon grow too big and end up ravishing the Philippines!
+Nan Madol and Kosrae (an islet similar to Madol) create a 300-mile long zone.
+This zone is the birthplace for typhoons and the place where they develop their strength and severity.
+They soon grow too big and end up ravishing the Philippines.

 Legends, myths, magic, truth, and theories.
-They all surround Nan Madol and provide us with many avenues to choose from, depending on how we want our story to come out.
-I read somewhere – “There is a little bit of truth in everything we say,” which leads me to believe that some of the legends and myths are entwined with truth.
+They all surround Madol and provide us with many avenues to choose from.
+It all depends on how we want the story to come out.
+There is an old saying that goes, “There is a little bit of truth in everything we say.”
+All legends and myths entwine with a little bit of truth.

-Research continues today at Nan Madol and the tapestry of man made islets in Micronesia, and we will learn more about this strange place in the middle of the Pacific Ocean in the years to come.
+Research continues today at Nan Madol and the tapestry of man-made islets in Micronesia.
+We will learn more about this strange place in the middle of the Pacific Ocean in the years to come.